yizunwong/be-assessment/README.md

 # Presentation
 The intern will be presenting to the tech team on their deliverables on how they set up the application.

+# Bonus
+Set up PayLoadCMS and pull some page content from the CMS and insert into the Next.js application.
+Explain the APIs setup during your presentation.